-&lt;sup>aFrom: the European Union (3); bFrom: Alexander (11); cFrom: IARC (12)
+^aFrom: the European Union (3); ^bfrom: Alexander (12); ^cfrom: IARC (4)

 Styrene was not detected in drinking water samples from 102 surface water sources and 12 groundwater sources in the US from 1977 to 1981 (reviewed in (3)).
-Studies reviewed by ATSDR (2) and Miller et al. (4) reported that styrene was not detected in more than 1000 US drinking water samples analyzed in 3 federal surveys between 1975 and 1981.
+Studies reviewed by ATSDR

+(2) and Miller et al. (5) reported that styrene was not detected in more than 1000 US drinking water samples analyzed in 3 federal surveys between 1975 and 1981.
 ATSDR reported that styrene is occasionally detected in drinking water samples from several states.
 No quantitative data were available in the studies reviewed by ATSDR.
-Miller et al. (4) also noted that styrene was not detected in drinking water obtained form 272 sites in Kansas, Missouri, and Nebraska in 1982 or in a study of 945 drinking water samples obtained from groundwater sources.
-Cohen et al. (6) stated that extensive studies of US drinking water supplies suggest that styrene is not detected or is present at concentrations <1 μg/L. The US EPA Maximum Contaminant Level for styrene in drinking water is 0.1 mg/L [100 μg/L; 0.1 ppm] (13).
+Miller et al. (5) also noted that styrene was not detected in drinking water obtained from 272 sites in Kansas, Missouri, and Nebraska in 1982 or in a study of 945 drinking water samples obtained from groundwater sources.
+Cohen et al. (7) stated that extensive studies of US drinking water supplies suggest that styrene is not present or is present at concentrations <1 μ g/L. The US EPA Maximum Contaminant Level for styrene in drinking water is 0.1 mg/L [100 μ g/L; 0.1 ppm] (13).

 Information on styrene levels in environmental water sources is limited.
-Styrene was detected at $\leq 100~\mu g/L$ in a small number of industrial effluents in the US prior to 1980 (reviewed in (11)).
-A review by Alexander (11) reported that investigation of 617 private wells and 1174 community wells in Wisconsin prior to 1986 found styrene in only 1 well near a municipal wastewater system.
-The level of styrene in the well was $0.0047~\mu g/L$ , while the styrene level in influent water was $0.61~\mu g/L$ ; the review author questioned the sensitivity of analytical methods.
-One study reported a maximum styrene level of $1.7~\mu g/L$ and mean levels ranging from <0.1 to $0.5~\mu g/L$ in samples from the Canadian Great Lakes prior to 1993 (reviewed in (3)).
-Styrene levels in water samples from Germany and Japan prior to 1991 were $\leq 0.5~\mu g/L$ .
-Based on a review of US, Canadian, and European data, Alexander (11) concluded that with the exception of areas adjacent to industrial discharge sources, styrene is not present or is found at low concentrations in surface or groundwaters.
+Styrene was detected at $\leq 100 \ \mu\text{g/L}$ in a small number of industrial effluents in the US prior to 1980 (reviewed in (12)).
+A review by Alexander (12) reported that investigation of 617 private wells and 1174 community wells in Wisconsin prior to 1986 found styrene in only 1 well near a municipal wastewater system.
+The level of styrene in the well was 0.0047 $\mu\text{g/L}$, while the styrene level in influent water was 0.61 $\mu\text{g/L}$; the review author questioned the sensitivity of analytical methods.
+One study reported a maximum styrene level of 1.7 $\mu\text{g/L}$ and mean levels ranging from <0.1 to 0.5 $\mu\text{g/L}$ in samples from the Canadian Great Lakes prior to 1993 (reviewed in (3)).
+Styrene levels in water samples from Germany and Japan prior to 1991 were $\leq 0.5 \ \mu\text{g/L}$.
+Based on a review of US, Canadian, and European data, Alexander (12) concluded that, with the exception of areas adjacent to industrial discharge sources, styrene is not present or is found at low concentrations in surface or groundwaters.

 Styrene may be present in food as a result of natural processes or leaching from food packaging or contact materials.
-Styrene occurs naturally in some animal- and plant-based foods and is a metabolite generated by microorganisms during production of foods such as wine, beer, grains, and cheese (reviewed in (6, 11)).
-Naturally-occurring styrene levels measured in foods assumed to not be contaminated by plastic materials are summarized in Table 5.
+Styrene occurs naturally in some animal- and plant-based foods and is a metabolite generated by microorganisms during production of foods such as wine, beer, grains, and cheese (reviewed in (7, 12)).
+Naturally occurring styrene levels measured in foods assumed not to be contaminated by plastic materials are summarized in Table 5.
 With the exception of cinnamon, styrene levels in most foods were well below 10 ppb.
+[The Expert Panel notes that the cinnamon values were obtained from raw cinnamon.
+It is not known what effect processing and storage would have on the styrene content of cinnamon as it is consumed in foods, or to what extent cinnamon in foods adds to styrene exposure.]